Sri Lankan curried ladies fingers (okra)

 Okra is one of those vegetables that folks either love or hate.
 Growing up in India, it was part of our daily cuisine, so we all love it at home.

-I also try, as much as possible, to cook from fresh vegetables.
-Okra is one of those that is available all year round, but the quality of them varies from small and tender to woody and mature.
+I also try to cook with fresh vegetables as much as possible.
+Okra is one of those that is available all year round, but the quality varies from small and tender to woody and mature.
 I recently discovered these very tender baby okra frozen.
-I was initially sceptical, but decided to try them as recommended by Ottolenghi.
+I was initially sceptical, but I decided to try them as recommended by Ottolenghi.
 I am now instantly in love with these tiny, tender okra!

-This is a delicate curry with mild flavors that allow the okra and roasted curry powder to shine.
+This is a delicate curry with mild flavours that allow the okra and roasted curry powder to shine.
 Unlike other curries, these roasted okra are not slimy but add a great texture to the curry.
-If you cannot find these specific baby okra, it is fine to follow the recipe with regular okra.
-I also roast the okra in the oven, this is much healthier than frying them and the result is just as good.
+If you cannot find this specific baby okra, following the recipe with regular okra is fine.
+I also roast the okra in the oven; this is much healthier than frying them, and the result is just as good.

 Ingredients: